| Were

 the foundation.
 These two products work in tandem to bring your

 face to one tone.
+Apply concealer first, to

 cover dark spots or blemishes, then go over the concealed areas